imthenachoman/How-To-Secure-A-Linux-Server/README.md

 ## Introduction

-### Document Objective
+### Guide Objective

 This guide's purpose is to teach you how to secure a Linux server.

-There are a lot of things you can do to secure a Linux server to prevent bad-actors from gaining access to your server and this guide will attempt to cover as many of them as possible.
+There are a lot of things you can do to secure a Linux server and this guide will attempt to cover as many of them as possible.
 More topics/material will be added as I learn, or as folks [contribute](#contributing).

-This guide...

-- ...**is** a work in progress.
-- ...**is** focused on **at-home** Linux servers.
-All of the concepts/recommendations here apply to larger/professional environments but those use-cases call for more advanced and specialized configurations that are out-of-scope for this guide.
-- ...**does not** teach you about Linux, how to [install Linux](#installing-linux), or how to use it.
-- ...**is** meant to be [Linux distribution agnostic](#distribution-agnostic).
-- ...**does not** teach you everything you need to know about security nor does it get into all aspects of system/server security.
-Physical security, for example, is out of scope for this guide.
-- ...**does not** talk about how programs/tools work, nor does it delve into their nook and crannies.
-Most of the programs/tools this guide references are very powerful and highly configurable.
-The goal is to cover the bare necessities -- enough to wet your appetite and make you hungry enough to go and learn more.
-- ...**aims** to make it easy by providing code you can copy-and-paste.
-You might need to modify the commands before you paste so keep your favorite [text editor](https://notepad-plus-plus.org/) handy.

 ([Table of Contents](#table-of-contents))

 ### Why Secure Your Server

 I assume you're using this guide because you, hopefully, already understand why good security is important.
-That is a heavy topic onto itself and breaking it down is out-of-scope for this document.
+That is a heavy topic onto itself and breaking it down is out-of-scope for this guide.
 If you don't know the answer to that question, I advise you research it first.

 At a high level, the second a  device, like a server, is in the public domain -- i.e visible to the outside world -- it becomes a target for bad-actors.
-An unsecured device is a playground for bad-actors who want access to confidential data, or to add nodes to their coordinated large-scale DDOS attacks.
+An unsecured device is a playground for bad-actors who want access to your data, or to use your server as another node for their large-scale DDOS attacks.

 What's worse is, without good security, you may never know if your server has been compromised.
 A bad-actor may have gained unauthorized access to your server and copied your data without changing anything so you'd never know.
 Or your server may have been part of a DDOS attack and you wouldn't know.
 Look at many of the large scale data breaches in the news -- the companies often did not discover the data leak or intrusion until long after the bad-actors were gone.

-Contrary to popular, bad-actors don't always want to change something or lock you out of your data for money.
+Contrary to popular, bad-actors don't always want to change something or [lock you out of your data for money]().
 Sometimes they just want your for their data warehouses (there is big money in big data) or to covertly use your server for their nefarious purposes.

 ([Table of Contents](#table-of-contents))